WUSTL-CSPL/Kairos-Userspace/README.md

 $ sudo ./shore_kernel_support_script.sh enable
 ```

+Note: if it report an error, probably the interface module is already enabled.

 ### 6. Inject System Overhead to Emulate Timing Anormaly [Optional]

 This steps aims to emulate the high system overhead.